 During this process many trace elements (over 50 metals) crucial to plants are adsorbed to the carbon structure, preventing them from leached out, yet keeping them accessible to microbes and plant roots.

-Fresh biochar may adsorb nutrients in the soil, causing a temporary negative effect on plant growth.
+Fresh biochar may adsorb nutrients from the soil, causing a temporary negative effect on plant growth.
 This can be avoided by Enriching the Biochar before use, allowing it to soak up vital minerals and nutrients (as well as microbes) which are all later released to the plants.

 An added benefit is that by adding 10–30% biochar (by volume) to your compost to enrich it, can help speed up the composting process by around 30%.
-The resulting compost is also a highly efficient substitute for peat in potting soil.
+The resulting compost is also a highly efficient substitute for peat in potting soil!

 Biochar helps to absorb excess fertiliser, preventing run-off into water systems, while retaining the nutrients in the soil for the plants to access.
 If nitrogen fertilisers are applied in the wrong amounts or quantities some bacteria act on it making Nitrous Oxide which is over 200 times more effective at trapping heat in the atmosphere than Co2.